rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Surface-area-and-volume/Perspective/index.md

 ---
 title: "03 Perspective when looking at 3D objects"
-description: "When looking at 3D objects, the perspective can change the way they appear.
-Even thin objects have thickness, and their shape can vary from different angles."
+description: "When looking at 3D objects, our perspective can change their appearance.
+Even thin objects have thickness and can look different from different angles."
 lead: ""
 date: 2020-11-12T13:26:54+01:00
 lastmod: 2020-11-12T13:26:54+01:00